Bealby/Milestone-Project-2/README.md

-To meet the client's objectives for the Website an online presence is fundamental and will be implemented.
-The client has provided a montage of photos that will be narrowed down to highlight her different personalities and potentual.
-A biography of past and present performances, along with an introduction to Lisa Fairfield, will be provided by my client.
-Show reels/ voice reels are currently in the making and are not ready for the initual launch of the Website.
-A blog and further references would also be a good addition to the Website, and can be addressed at a later date when Lisa Fairfield's career is at the next level.

-The tradeoff in not implementing all desired features mentioned at launch, will not be detrimental to the website, and the Website can be continually refreshed and expaned as time passes.
+To meet the gosls of the users the website needs to be intuitive and and easy to use take heed of the less technically savvy audience.

+A collection of photos that embrace and capture Jack Fairfield's life will be essential for the main rotation of photos for the the initial page.

+A brief but informative summary of Jack Fairfield, to pave the way for an interactive experince using maps.

+Each point on the map will have a photo and comment to bring to life the area Jack Fairfield was located.

+A journal has also been written but is currently not complete so can be included at a later date.

 ### STRUCTURE